iannesbitt/CaseThwaitesSPH/README.md

 #### Runtime

 This run was 30 model-seconds long and consists of 3000 samples (sample rate 0.01 model-seconds).
+It took ~30 hours to compute on a NVIDIA GeForce GTX 1060.

 ## Description of project contents